RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 ### SFTP server

-Before you schedule backups to an SFTP server, make sure that:
+Before you configure backups to an SFTP server, make sure that:

 - The RS instance has network connectivity to the SFTP server.
 - The user that you specify in the SFTP server location has read and write priviledges.
+- The RS server and SFTP server have the correct TLS certificates.
+You can select either:
+    - **Use the cluster auto generated key** - Go to settings and copy the **Cluster SSH Public Key** to the SFTP server.
+    - **Use a custom key** - Generate a TLS key pair for the SFTP server and copy the private key to the **SSH Private Key** box.

 To backup to an FTP server, enter the FTP server location in the format: